MindeVieras/tea-picker-api/README.md

         "name": "Member name is required",
         "email": "Email must be valid"
     },
-    "stack": // stacktrace only in development mode
+    "stack": "stacktrace only in development mode"
 }
 ```